oliverwilms/dataset-finance/README.md

-## iris-dataset-titanic
+## dataset-finance
-This repository contains a class and data of Titanic passengers in a Global
+I created this dataset for InterSystems Datasets Contest to present this repository containing code (a Class) and data (a Global) of finance transactions.

 ## Dataset Source and license
+The dataset was created by me by running a macro in Excel to export transaction data into a comma separated values (CSV) text file.
-The dataset is taken from [kaggle](https://www.kaggle.com/hesh97/titanicdataset-traincsv) License - [CC0 Public Domain](https://creativecommons.org/publicdomain/zero/1.0/)
+License - [CC0 Public Domain](https://creativecommons.org/publicdomain/zero/1.0/)